On Expressive Power of Quantized Neural Networks under Fixed-Point Arithmetic: Proofs

 due to the away from zero tie-breaking rule.
 However, as $\sigma(x)\geq 0$, we can assure that the inequality holds.
-The remaining part of the proof is identical to that of 1.
-Thus, the proof is concluded. \item Define the set $\Sigma$ as
+The remaining part of the proof is identical to that of the case (A1).
+Thus, the proof is completed.